Skip to content

 After 30 years~$606,400

-Notice what happens in that third example: $500 per month for 30 years is $180,000 in actual contributions — but the future value at 7% is over $600,000.
+Notice what happens in that second example: $500 per month for 30 years is $180,000 in actual contributions — but the future value at 7% is over $600,000.
 That difference — more than $420,000 — is the power of compound growth.
 The money your money earns, earns money of its own.
 Over 30 years, that compounds into a result that dwarfs the original contributions.

 How the Rate of Return Changes Everything